-The model of the server was HP ProLiant ML380 G6.
+The model of the server was HP ProLiant ML380 G6 not powering on.
 It is a reliable server if you configure and maintain it correctly.
 It is possible to extend its capabilities by installing lots of RAM, hard drives, and up to 2 Xeon Processors.

 The RAID controller installed in this server was HP Smart Array P410i.
 It supports such RAID configurations as RAID 0, RAID 1, RAID 5, and RAID 50 array configuration.

 The hard drives connected to the server were SATA ones.
 HP server also supports SAS drives, but the customer, for some reason, chose cheaper drives.
 Unfortunately, the SATA hard drives are less reliable than SAS hard drives.